Rameesha-Amir/Lingo-Trail_CodeAlpha/README.md

-# Lingo-Trail_CodeAlpha
+# Lingo-Trail
 # Language Learning App

-An interactive language learning app built as a task for the CodeAlpha App Development internship.
+An interactive language learning app built.

 ## Features
-- Choose from 5 languages: Spanish, French, German, Japanese, and Urdu
+- Choose from 15 languages.
 - Vocabulary and Phrases sections presented as flashcards, with word, pronunciation guide, and translation
 - Listen to each word/phrase spoken aloud using built-in text-to-speech
 - Grammar tips section with short, useful notes for each language